This article may contain affiliate links.

 ⭐ If you're looking for more budget-friendly options, you may be interested in this article where I talk in detail about the 10 Cheapest Greek Islands (and somewhat unknown).

-16. How to Get to the Greek Islands from Athens?
+16. How to get to the islands

 To reach the Greek islands from Athens, you can do it by ferry or by plane.
 This article provides detailed information on How to Get to the Greek islands and Go Island Hopping.